TurtleKitty/Vaquero/README.md

 The REPL is a bit fragile.
 It doesn't handle reader errors gracefully.

 Unix domain sockets are broken at the moment because the egg I used hasn't yet been updated to Chicken 5.

+The interpreter works well.
+The metacircular compiler is a work-in-progress; it ain't ready for prime-time.